• Success

 End of Life statements of Informatica products

-Last Updated Date May 25, 2021 |
+Last Updated Date Feb 14, 2025 |

 Introduction

 With new business models disrupting the status quo, along with heightened competition and customer expectations, the ability for an organization to provide a great customer experience and build customer loyalty, while being operationally efficient, is more important than ever.
 Trusted, relevant, governed, and contextual data is the foundation for a customer experience (CX) strategy.
-Informatica Customer 360 (C360) provides solutions for those on the journey to create a trusted, complete, actionable view of all customer data.
-With a 360-degree view of business-critical customer data and insights, businesses can engage with their customers, prospects, employees, and business partners in more meaningful ways.
+Informatica Customer 360 (C360) provides solutions for those on the journey to create a complete, actionable view of all customer data.
+With a 360-degree view of business-critical customer data, businesses can engage with their customers, prospects, employees, and business partners in more meaningful ways.

-Customer 360 is based on Multidomain MDM.
 Business users connect to master customer data through a business-friendly user interface.
 The user interface displays an enterprise-level dashboard as well as 360-degree customer views that are customized for different business users.

 Getting Started